-A list of Emergency Contacts is provided in Appendix C. This list identifies personnel to be contacted in case of emergency and will be posted on the information board in the laydown yard.
+A list of Emergency Contacts is provided in Appendix C. This list identifies personnel to be contacted in case of emergency and shall be posted on the information board in the Laydown Yard.

 4.1 Response to a Minor Discharge